 Promotes Healing and Fights Infections – When applied to infections, it forms protective chemical layer that keeps out dust, fungi, bacteria and viruses.
 With its anti fungal, antiviral, and antibacterial properties coconut oil helps fight measles, hepatitis, and SARS and kills bacteria associated with ulcers, urinary tract infections, and pneumonia.

 Improves Energy – Those three omega three fatty acids convert coconut oil into energy, giving you a healthy boost.
 People with chronic fatigue syndrome add coconut oil to their diet to gain energy.

-Prevents disease – Coconut oil can prevent liver, kidney and gall bladder disease.
+May Prevent disease – Coconut oil can prevent liver, kidney and gall bladder disease.
 It improves our ability to absorb important minerals needed by our bones, thus warding off osteoporosis.
-With its ability to increase insulin production and control blood sugar, coconut oil helps prevent and treat diabetes.
+With its ability to increase insulin production and control blood sugar, coconut oil may help prevent and treat diabetes.

 What is the difference between refined and unrefined coconut oil?